v-erse/CodeReference/src/pages/JavaScript/JavaScript.md

 ---

-After Brendan Eich created JavaScript, it was presented by Netscape to Ecma International, who standardized it and made a specification called ECMA-262, a.k.a.
+After Brendan Eich created JavaScript, it was presented by Netscape to ECMA International, who standardized it and made a specification called ECMA-262, a.k.a.
 ECMAScript.

 It was made into a standard scripting language so that new languages could be built on top of it.
 The JavaScript we know today is one of those languages, a dialect of ECMAScript.